Aberdyfi: History

 Local tradition suggests that the Romans established a track into the area as part of the military occupation of Wales around AD78.

 The strategic location in mid-Wales was the site of several conferences between north and south Wales princes in 540, 1140, and for the Council of Aberdyfi in 1216.
 The hill in the centre of the village, Pen-y-Bryn, has been claimed to be the site of fortifications in the 1150s, which were soon destroyed.
 The site of Aberdyfi Castle however is usually said to be at the motte earthworks further up the opposite side of the river near Glandyfi.

-During the Spanish Armada of 1597, a Spanish ship, the Bear of Amsterdam missed her objective at Milford Haven and ended up having entered the Dyfi estuary.
+During the Spanish Armada of 1597, a Spanish ship, the Bear of Amsterdam, missed her objective at Milford Haven and ended up having accidentally entered the Dyfi estuary.
 She was unable to leave for 10 days because of the wind and could not be boarded as no suitable boats were available.
 An attempt to burn her was frustrated by winds and when she did leave she ended up being captured by a waiting English fleet off the Cornish coast.

 In the 1700s, the village grew with the appearance of several of the inns still in current use (The Dovey Hotel, Britannia and Penhelig Arms).
 Copper was mined in the present Copperhill Street, and lead in Penhelig (Penhelyg).